HieuPhan33/CVPR2024_MAVL/README.md

 ## Concept generation

-Please find the script to generate disease' visual aspects [here](Pretrain/concept_gen/concept_init.ipynb)
+The script to generate diseases' visual aspects using LLM can be found [here](Pretrain/concept_gen/concept_init.ipynb).

 ## Pre-train: